RDF Surfaces Primer

 First-order logic

-First-order logic can be added to the RDF surfaces by interpreting the blank node as an existential quantified variable and using the rule that a universal quantified variable can made from an existential quantified variable by placing it in an enclosing negative surface:
+First-order logic can be added to the RDF surfaces by interpreting a blank node as an existential quantified variable, and using the rule that a universal quantified variable can be made from an existential quantified variable by placing it in an enclosing negative surface:

 First-order logic using positive and negative surfaces.